 Water resources engineering is the quantitative study of the hydrologic cycle -- the distribution and circulation of water linking the earth's atmosphere, land and oceans.
 Surface runoff is measured as the difference between precipitation and abstractions, such as infiltration (which replenishes groundwater flow), surface storage and evaporation.
 Applications include the management of the urban water supply, the design of urban storm-sewer systems, and flood forecasting.
-Hydraulic engineering consists of the application of fluid mechanics to

 The goal of environmental engineering is to ensure that societal development and the use of water, land and air resources are sustainable.
 This goal is achieved by managing these resources so that environmental pollution and degradation is minimized.

 In an attempt to overcome some of the problems associated with traditional chemical and biological waste treatment systems, recent research has focused on the environmental applications of pure enzymes that have been isolated from their parent organisms.